 Postgres (or PostgreSQL) is an open source database.
 Ruby on Rails is an open source web framework made in Ruby.
-Rails is database agnostic, this means you may use it with a variety of other databases.
-On default it will assume that MySQL is the one used, however it’s pretty simple to use with Postgres instead.
+Rails is database agnostic, which means that you may use it with a variety of other databases.
+By default, it will assume that MySQL is the database being used, however, it is also simple to use with Postgres instead.

-In this tutorial we’ll demonstrate how you can create a Rails application which uses a Postgres database.
+In this tutorial we will teach you how to create a Rails application which uses a Postgres database.
 You may follow the tutorial on your local machine or a VPS.

 Installing Rails using RVM

 The simplest way to install Rails is with RVM, this will also install Ruby.

 In order to Install RVM you will have to make sure that your system has curl installed; note that these changes depending on the type of OS.
 If you happen to have RVM installed, feel free to skip to the next part of the tutorial.

 RVM may install Ruby and Rails automatically as part of its installation.
 To do so, execute the following command.